amirongit/notecode/algebra.md

 - in the context of quadratic equations, `b^2 - 4ac` is called the discriminant
 - `0^0` is undefined
 - expressions in exponential form can be converted to logarithmic form & vice versa
+- if a factor is separated out using the product property of logarithms, the coefficient is also multiplied by the new logarithm